Power Comics: History

 The Power Comics imprint was part of Odhams, headquartered at 64 Long Acre, London.
 Odhams was owned by International Publishing Corporation, a company formed in 1963 by Cecil Harmsworth King, chairman of the Daily Mirror and Sunday Pictorial (now the Sunday Mirror), through a series of corporate mergers.
 All of the comics published by IPC were under the control of one or other of the subsidiary companies which King had brought together to form IPC, including Fleetway Publications and Odhams Press.

 The Power Comics imprint was led by a three-man editorial team, known as Alf, Bart, and Cos.
 Alfred Wallace ("Alf") was the Managing Editor at Odhams, and supervised the entire Power Comics line.
 Under his direction, Bart (a pen-name for Eagle's Bob Bartholemew) and Cos were the staff editors who handled the individual titles.

-Following the initial success of Wham! in 1964, Odhams had launched four more Power Comics during 1966 and 1967, only to close them in quick succession: merging each in turn into the survivors until by 1969 only Smash! remained.
-Whereas 1968 began with all five Power Comics titles apparently flourishing, by the year's end only Smash! was still being published.
-Even the sleepiest of readers had to notice that something was seriously wrong, as the increasingly frantic series of mergers resulted in ever more ludicrous titles, culminating in the astonishing Smash! and Pow!
+Following the initial success of Wham! in 1964, Odhams had launched four more Power Comics during 1966 and 1967, only to close them in quick succession.
+Whereas 1968 began with all five Power Comics titles apparently flourishing, by the year's end only Smash! was still being published, the otrhers having been merged into it one by one.
+Readers had to notice that something was wrong, as the series of mergers resulted in ever more ludicrous titles, culminating in Smash! and Pow!
 Incorporating Fantastic (commonly spoofed as Smash, Pow, Wham, Incorporating Fantastic and Terrific).

 Origins: Wham! and Smash!

-When Odhams obtained the rights to reprint Marvel Comics material in the UK, they began by incorporating superhero stories such as the Hulk and the Fantastic Four and into their existing titles Smash! andWham! respectively.
-The Marvel material was reproduced in black-and-white, and serialized in short installments alongside the original British strips which still dominated the content of those comics.
+When Odhams obtained the rights to reprint Marvel Comics material in the UK, they began by incorporating superhero stories such as the Hulk and the Fantastic Four into their existing titles Smash! and Wham! respectively.
+The Marvel material was reproduced in black-and-white and serialised in short installments alongside the original British strips which still dominated the content of those comics.
 Smash! also reprinted the Batman newspaper strip, to cash in on the popularity of the live-action TV show.

 The Power Comics logo first appeared on Smash! #44, with a publication date of 3 December 1966.